 Another video trend we’ve seen emerge in recent weeks underscores that support for Black Lives Matter stretches beyond race, ethnicity, and nationality.
-Solidarity with the movement — through moments of silence, taking a knee, organised protests, and virtual fundraisers — has played out in video content uploaded around the world.
+Solidarity with the movement — through moments of silence, taking a knee, and organised protests — has played out in video content uploaded around the world.
 Notably, during the three-week period following George Floyd’s death, viewership of Black Lives Matter videos went global.3

 Black Lives Matter video viewership in the wake of George Floyd’s death